CREPIC21/businessRegistry/project_step_by_step.md

 - modified GET route for get single trade
 - modified the rest of the routes -> GET, POST, UPDATE, DELETE

-- created middelware errorHandler which will return json data when request is 500
+- created middleware errorHandler which will return json data when request is 500
-  - created new middelware error.js
+  - created new middleware error.js
-  - imported the middelware to server.js and "IMPORTANT" executed it after "Mount routers"
+  - imported the middleware to server.js and "IMPORTANT" executed it after "Mount routers"
   - in GET single trade we changed catch configuration to use next(error)
   - testing done in Postman
-    - before error handler we would get HTML body with error message when using inproper ID
+    - before error handler we would get HTML body with error message when using improper ID
     - after including error handler we would get back json data error message
     - response below:
       {